ArturTomasiak/DebugPrintLib/readme.md

 } while (0)
 ```

-get_macro is called from a do while that ends always after one iteration so that the macro behaves like a single statemnt
+get_macro is called from a do while that ends after one iteration, ensuring the macro behaves like a single statemnt

 get_macro will pick the right macro based on the amount of arguments in `__VA_ARGS__` as the 11th value NAME will increase depending on how many arguments are sent, for example when sending print(a, b)
 _1 = a,